Museum of the Islamic Era

-In the Museum of the Islamic Era, a large section is dedicated to Qurans and manuscripts, in which gold-plated Qurans with Kufic scripts of early Islam can be seen.
+In the Museum of the Islamic Era, a large section is dedicated to the Qurans and manuscripts, in which gold-plated Qurans with Kufic scripts of early Islam can be seen.
 In another part, there are inscriptions of manuscripts or Quran and hadiths in the form of Epigraphy or Mihrab.

 History

-The construction of the Museum of the Islamic Era began in 1944 and was inspired by the Sassanid palace of Bishapur, in the grounds of the National Museum of Iran, and in 1950, with an area of about 4,000 square meters and 3 floors, its building was constructed.
-This building was equipped for the purpose of establishing the Museum of the Islamic Era and was inaugurated in 1996, but on June 22, 2006, with the aim of improving and completing the facilities, expanding some spaces and reviewing the display of works, this museum was closed for 9 years and reopened on August 29, 2015.
+The construction of the Museum of the Islamic Era began in 1944 and was inspired by the Sasanian palace of Bishapur, in the grounds of the National Museum of Iran, and in 1950, with an area of about 4,000 square meters and three floors, its building was constructed.
+This building was equipped for the purpose of establishing the Museum of the Islamic Era and was inaugurated in 1996, but on 22 June 2006, with the aim of improving and completing the facilities, expanding some spaces and reviewing the display of works, the museum was closed for nine years and reopened on 29 August 2015.

 Structure

 The Museum of the Islamic Era has three floors, the ground floor of which includes a meeting hall and temporary exhibition halls, and the first and second floors of the museum also has a total of seven halls.
-The halls in the first floor are Quran Hall, Timurid Hall, Safavid Halls and Qajar Halls.
+The halls in the first floor are the Quran Hall, Timurid Hall, Safavid Halls and Qajar Halls.
 The halls in the second floor are Early Islamic Halls, Seljuk Halls and Ilkhanid Halls.
 The museum has 170 showcases with 1,500 historical objects arranged in a historical schedule.

+Collection

+The orientation of the museum starts from the second floor and is sorted chronologically.